taw10/crystfel/doc/man/indexamajig.1.md

 : **--integration=rings-nocen**.

 **--fix-profile-radius=n**, **--fix-divergence=n**
-: Fix the beam and crystal paramters to the given values.
+: Fix the beam and crystal parameters to the given values.
 The profile radius is : given in m^-1 and the divergence in radians (full angle).
 The default is to : set the divergence to zero, and then to automatically determine the profile : radius.
-: You do not have to use all three of these options together.
-For example, if : the automatic profile radius determination is not working well for your data : set, you could fix that alone and continue using the default values for the : other parameters (which might be automatically determined in future versions of : CrystFEL, but are not currently).
+: You do not have to use both of these options together.
+For example, if : the automatic profile radius determination is not working well for your data : set, you could fix that alone and continue using the default values for the : other parameter (which might be automatically determined in future versions of : CrystFEL, but are not currently).

 **--int-radius=inner,middle,outer**